Learning to Evict from Key-Value Cache: Evaluation

-\paragraph{Budgeting and Compression Schedule.} \looseness=-1For all online evaluations, we follow a consistent compression protocol.
-First, the entire context, including the final user message or question that prompts the generation, is processed by the LLM to populate the initial KV cache (the ``prefill'' stage).
-Second, the specified compression method is applied to this pre-populated cache to reduce its size to the target budget.
-Finally, the model generates the response autoregressively using the compressed cache.
-This setup tests the ability to compress a large context before generation begins.
+\textbf{Budgeting and Compression Schedule.} \looseness=-1For all online evaluations, we follow one of two consistent compression protocols.
+For short-context benchmarks (RULER-4K, OASST2-4k, BoolQ, ARC-Challenge, GovReport), we use a \emph{single compress-after-prefill} schedule: the context is processed by the \gls{llm} to populate the initial KV cache, the specified compression method is then applied once to reduce the cache to the target budget, and the model finally generates the response autoregressively using the compressed cache.
+For long-context benchmarks (RULER-128K, LongBench passage retrieval), a single-shot prefill would exceed the available memory, so we instead adopt a \emph{chunked prefill-compress} loop: the input is processed in fixed-size chunks, and after each chunk the compression method is re-applied to the \emph{union of the previously kept cache and the newly prefilled tokens}, keeping the total cache size at the target budget throughout.
+Generation then proceeds from the compressed cache as in the short-context protocol.
+Both protocols therefore evaluate the same underlying eviction policy; the chunked variant additionally stresses repeated application of that policy across the prefill.
 To isolate the performance of the core ranking strategy, we apply a uniform compression budget across all heads and layers for all methods.
 This ensures a fair comparison focused purely on the quality of the eviction strategy itself, rather than on budget allocation heuristics.
 While head-specific or layer-specific budgeting is an orthogonal and promising direction for further performance improvements, our approach provides a clear and interpretable evaluation of the underlying policies.

-\paragraph{Inference Efficiency.} Our \gls{kvs} agents make their ranking decisions using only the Key and Value vectors, and their position in the context.
+\textbf{Inference Efficiency.} Our \gls{kvs} agents make their ranking decisions using only the Key and Value vectors, and their position in the context.
 This makes \gls{kvs} highly efficient, as it avoids re-computing attention scores.
 In contrast, attention-based baselines are evaluated using the attention scores generated during the prefill stage, giving them access to information about how the final user message, for example, attends to the rest of the context.
 Our method is therefore benchmarked against baselines that have access to more direct, query-specific information at the time of compression.
 We highlight in all the figures the attention-based baselines with dashed lines.
 Please refer to \Cref{sec:training_overhead} for FLOPs estimation and wall-clock benchmarks.